WHOISBR/gp-rentals/README.md

 - Calculate price from [qb-core](https://github.com/qbcore-framework/qb-core) Shared/Vehicles.lua
 - Money refund on return. ( 50% of base rent price - damages )

+# What planed?
+- Remove ped wrapping to vehicle
+- Progressbar
+- Opportunity to transfer the rental fee's to goverment account

 # Important
 - All your vehicle must be placed in qb-core/Shared/Vehicle.lua